ToluGIT/DLP-AWS-lambda/README.md

 Set the Protocol to “Email”.

-Enter your personal email in the Endpoint field.
+Enter your email in the Endpoint field.

 Click <kbd>Create subscription</kbd>.

-A confirmation email will be sent to you shortly with a link to confirm your subscription.
+A confirmation email with a link to confirm your subscription will be sent shortly.
 Clicking the link indicates your consent to receive emails from the topic and helps prevent spam from being sent via SNS.

 ![3](https://github.com/user-attachments/assets/2087bd1b-e576-446a-a370-2758240ffeec)